 Storm Damage Roof Insurance Process: Should You File a Claim?

-Storm damage to your roof can be stressful, but navigating the insurance process shouldn’t be.
+Storm damage to your roof can be stressful, and deciding whether to file a roof insurance claim after a storm can be confusing.
 Whether you're dealing with hail, wind, or fallen debris, it's important to understand how your policy works, what your roof is actually covered for, and how to work with both your roofer and insurance company to get the best possible outcome.

-This technical guide walks you through how to decide whether filing a claim makes sense, what to check before you file, and how to navigate the process if you do.
+This guide explains how to decide whether filing a roof insurance claim makes sense, what to check before contacting your insurer, and how the process works if you do file.
 After reading this, you’ll know exactly how to work with your insurer and roofer to get your roof covered properly.

 Should You File an Insurance Claim for Roof Damage?
 Start Here